 In order to create a culture of belonging, begin with practicing inclusive behaviors that promote an attitude of “you are different like me” rather than “you are different from me.”
 A successful marketing campaign by the regional insurance company Pemco is good inspiration for this.
 They created a series of lovingly oddball northwestern profiles and used the slogan “We are different.
 A lot like you.”

 Kristiina Hiukka’s consulting, coaching, facilitating and speaking engagements are a mix of her passions for Leadership, the Human Element in Innovation and Gender Intelligence in the context of Organizational Culture – and how these affect strategic decisions.
-She works with NewLegendsNow, a leadership consultancy serving companies at the intersection of culture & strategy.
 She believes that the best innovation leadership is based on diversity of thought, and a balanced mix of positivity and productivity.
-Kristiina has founded and led two innovation summits (Women in Innovation Summit 2012 and Converge@Seattle Pacific Northwest Innovation Summit 2014) that convened business leaders, legislators, innovators, entrepreneurs and experts to explore opportunities to transform the ways we live and work.
+Kristiina has founded and led two innovation summits (Women in Innovation Summit 2012 and Converge@Seattle Pacific Northwest Innovation Summit 2014) that convened business leaders, legislators, innovators, entrepreneurs, and experts to explore opportunities to transform the ways we live and work.
 A native of Finland, Kristiina has lived in Seattle for over 20 years and serves as Honorary Vice Consul of Finland for the State of Washington.
-Kristiina earned her M.A. from University of Jyväskylä, Finland.
-KristiinaHiukka.com , firstname.lastname@example.org @kristiinahiukka
+Kristiina earned her M.A. from the University of Jyväskylä, Finland.
+KristiinaHiukka.com , email@example.com @kristiinahiukka

 This blog post was first published as a WTIA Blog on March 9, 2017.